Best Value BSW Colleges 2026

 Completion Rate

-The net price of $8,869 is moderate.
+The net price of $8,455 is moderate.
 Combined with financial aid, the total cost stays manageable.
-The school provides $5,471 in average aid, putting it in a reasonable range for BSW programs.
+Students receive an average of $6,036 in aid — a meaningful contribution toward total costs.
 With just 18.0% of students borrowing, the loan burden here is lighter than at most schools.

 114